-The Treasure House is a temporary rescue center for children and, at times, young mamas that have faced abuse and neglect.
+The Treasure House is a temporary rescue center for orphaned and vulnerable children and, at times, young mamas that have faced abuse and neglect.

 The Treasure House is more than a safe place for for children and also young mothers with children to learn and grow; it is a home and family.
 As a rescue center, the purpose is to assist those who have nowhere to turn with their "next steps" in life.
 Located next to the Acacia Ranch, the Treasure House sits on two acres of rented land.
 One acre is fully developed with an already producing garden.
 Future plans include the continued development of the Acacia Ranch.
 Our vision is to eventually build our own cottage on the land we own so that we do not need to rent long term.

 Learn about the orphan crisis in Kenya.

 The orphan crisis in Kenya is on the rise, and the numbers are staggering.
 Due to the high unemployment rate, shame inflicted on unwed mothers, and disease, many children are abandoned or orphaned in Kenya.
 Youth that find themselves pregnant are often shamed and outcast, leaving them with no safe place to go.
 ITHM partners with the District Children's Office (DCO) to rescue and place the vulnerable in safe care, while finding the best solutions towards equipping them for their future.